 Protein-Calorie Malnutrition: A form of malnutrition where there is inadequate calorie or protein intake.
-BMI less than 19 OR weight loss greater than or equal to 2% in one month, 5% in 3 months or 10% in 6 months.
+BMI less than 19 OR weight loss greater than or equal to 2% in one month, 5% in three months or 10% in six months, and serum markers (low albumin, prealbumin, transferrin, cholesterol).